Academic Catalog 2024-2025

 Federal Work-Study

 The Federal Work-Study (FWS) program is offered to eligible students, on a request-basis.
 It is only offered if the student acquires on-campus employment.
 Students eligible for Federal Work-Study are not guaranteed employment.
-If interested in Federal Work-Study, the student should contact the Student Employment Office to secure employment at (619) 849-2633 or online at the PLNU Student Employment website and contact the GPS Student Financial Services Office.
+If interested in Federal Work-Study, the student should contact the Student Employment Office to secure employment at (619) 849-2633 or online at the PLNU Student Employment website and contact the GPS One-Stop Student Financial Services Office.
 FWS is disbursed in the form of bi-weekly paychecks from the cashier’s office in Draper Hall or by direct deposit.

 Non-Need Based Federal Loan Programs